shubie/buhari.js/README.md

 # buhari.js
 This package does nothing.
-Shouldn't Nigerian JavaScript developers make package called Buhari?
+Shouldn't Nigerian JavaScript developers make a package called Buhari?
 I think they should